 It all sounds more complicated than it works in practice, but in fact it’s a monstrously difficult and time-consuming way to letter a comic.
 I tried lettering a 6-page SUPREME story with it once, and it took me about three hours per page, more than five times my usual speed for hand-lettering.
 As with all things, I’m sure you’d get faster with practice, but I vowed to never do it again, and made a computer font from my Leroy letters for any future need.
 But the Wrotens must have become quite facile with it, as they lettered thousands of comics pages that way.

-It’s interesting to see that on the early Wonder Woman effort above, they only had one size template and pen, and for larger words had to use hand-lettering.
-All the lettering is slanted to the right, the style used for all the WONDER WOMAN stories I looked at.
+It’s interesting to see that on the early Wonder Woman effort above, there was only one size template used, and bold italic words were lettered by hand.
+All the lettering is slanted to the right, the style used for the early WONDER WOMAN stories I looked at.
 Some words are emphasized by underlining, something you almost never see in comics.
 The Wrotens had a studio downstairs from WW artist H. G. Peter, and they became friends, leading to Peter using them to letter his comics pages.
 Through Peter they met his publisher, M.C.
 Gaines, and that led to lots more lettering work.

 By the time of their work in EC Comics, the Wrotens had a variety of Leroy templates to use for different size lettering.
 They used vertical letters for regular text and a larger size slanted to the right with a thicker pen point for emphasized words.
 I believe the Wrotens did only the actual lettering, leaving the balloon and caption borders for the artists of the stories.
 This accounts for the wide variety of balloon shapes and styles at EC in particular.
-Some EC artists, like Wally Wood, hated the mechanical look of the Leroy lettering, and Wood was a fine letterer himself, so when he had time he lettered his own stories, or tried to get them lettered by pros like Ben Oda.
+One EC artist, Harvey Kurtzman, hated the mechanical look of the Leroy lettering, so when possible he had the stories he drew or wrote lettered by Ben Oda.

-After the demise of the EC horror line, comics work for the Wrotens seems to have declined, but I recently discovered more of what I believe is their Leroy lettering for CLASSIC COMICS published by Gilberton.
-That brings their lettering up to at least 1961.
-Not much is known to me about the Wrotens, other than what I’ve read in THIS excellent blog post about them.
+After the demise of the EC horror line, comics work for the Wrotens seems to have declined.
+Gilberton also used Leroy lettering on many of their comics, but I don’t believe it was by the Wrotens.
+Not much is known about the Wrotens, other than what I’ve read in THIS excellent blog post about them.
 You can read more there.